aguzmant103/terraforming-mars/README.md

   - Methods can be successfully invoked with illegal parameters, or in illegal order.
 	- Mutable public properties allow illegal values to be set.
   - Read-only properties expose objects which can themselves be illegally modified.

-Pending: Remove this area
-  ##### Known Issues:
-  - Game logs and globalparameters should be private.
-But they break player playcard functionality.